 If you inspect it closer as I did, you’ll notice that it includes bolts with ⅝-inch thread that requires tightness up to 90 foot-pounds torque levels.

 How to Remove Blades Safely in 5 Steps

 Disconnecting the ignition wire and the spark plug is a step you can’t skip if you’re replacing or sharpening an old blade.
 If you’re handling a cordless cutting tool, it’s best to remove the battery pack as well.

 It’s a mandatory process to prevent undesirable accidents due to sudden start-ups.
-Besides that, our team also suggests draining the gas tank.
+Besides that, I also suggest draining the gas tank.